nicholaswilde/recipes/docs/holiday/persimmon-cookies.md

 ### Step 7

-Bake until done (set when touched in center).
+Bake until done, about 15 minutes (set when touched in center).

 ## :link: Source